Shaun Dingwall: Early life

+Television

 Dingwall was a regular in ITV's series of police thriller serials, Touching Evil, from 1997 to 1999.
-In 2000 he appeared as James Freeman in the BBC epic serial In a Land of Plenty.
-In 2004 he appeared in a guest role as Lenny, a hippy criminologist in BBC Two's adaptation of The Long Firm written by Joe Penhall, and as Scipio Africanus in the 2006 BBC docu-drama Hannibal.
+In 2000, he appeared as James Freeman in the BBC epic serial In a Land of Plenty.
+He was cast in the BBC One miniseries Charles II: The Power and the Passion in 2003.
+In 2004, he appeared in a guest role as Lenny, a hippy criminologist in BBC Two's adaptation of The Long Firm written by Joe Penhall, and as Scipio Africanus in the BBC docu-drama Hannibal (2006).